Testing connection with a wearable

 The only difference between normal audible sound and our sonar is that the frequency is a little higher (normal frequencies 2 Hz-20 kHz, our sonar frequencies 18 kHz-22 kHz).
 This is so small difference for the mic and speaker membranes that there is definitely no chance of damage, even with prolonged usage.

-On Wear OS platform and ONE UI Watch (Galaxy Watch 4 + 5), we use gentle vibrations for even more natural wake up.
+On the Wear OS platform and ONE UI Watch (Galaxy Watch 4 + 5), we use gentle vibrations for an even more natural wake up.

-It starts with a single vibe, another in 30s, than again in 20s and so on.
-After few minutes the vibrations will be continuous.
+It starts with a single vibration, another in 30s, then again in 20s and so on.
+After a few minutes, the vibrations become continuous.

-If you are worried this won’t be enough, you can set a delayed start of alarm sound on the phone.
+If you’re worried that’s not enough, you can set a delayed start of alarm sound on the phone.
 And there is always the backup alarm.

 Usually this is not caused by the sleep tracking directly as this is usually not consuming too much resources (usually around 1-3% battery per hour of tracking).